 Note on Plagiarism: Plagiarism in applications has become a major issue and candidates should be made aware that plagiarism in applications will not be tolerated.

 A complete application package includes the online application, original academic transcripts with certified English translations, diploma (if already graduated), three letters of reference, and TOEFL or IELTS score report.
-Please note that a valid passport with an expiration date of no earlier than December 31, 2024 will be required.
+Please note that a valid passport with an expiration date of no earlier than December 31, 2025 will be required.
 None of the application documents should be emailed.
-Successful candidates will be notified of their awards between early March and late May 2023.
+Successful candidates will be notified of their awards from early March until late May 2024.

 Fulbright Foreign Language Teaching Assistant Grant Provisions: All Fulbright FLTA participants receive a monthly stipend, accident and sickness health benefit coverage, and travel support.
 Monthly stipends are meant for necessities only and are non-negotiable.
 U.S. host institutions provide tuition waivers to support the required coursework.